tellor-io/layer/createmultikey.md

-# How to create multisig key through cli using layerd binray stored in test backend
+# How to create multisig key through cli using layerd binray

+Note: example keys are stored in test backend but could be stored in os

 - Purpose: to create keys locally and share pubkey in order to generate a multikey that will create a tellor prefixed address that is controlled by generating keys.